FlushingBaseball/library-of-ptolemy/README.md

 **2/5**

-# War of Secrets by Phill Kelly
+# War of Secrets (Space Marine Conquests Book 3) by Phill Kelly
 The Dark Angels are sent to hunt some Tau, but actually the Tau and the Dark Angels are hunting a Chaos traitor Dark Angel who's infecting the Tau's ally humans.
 The oil planet, the other space marine chapters planet.
 Primarus vs OG, Cop out cowards ending,